ProSapient

 Tech investments

-The ProSapient expert network is one of the handful of firms outright stating they use AI and machine learning in their work.
+The ProSapient expert network is one of the handful firms outright stating they use AI and machine learning in their work.
 Much of this technology is common across all larger expert networks.
 That said, various networks emphasize it more than others in their marketing.
 These include NewtonX, CleverX, Techspert.io and Atheneum (after its acquisition of Chime Advisors).

 Service offering